Aniruddha Guha

-Aniruddha Guha is an Indian screenwriter of Hindi films, a podcaster, and a host.
-He is a former journalist and film critic who contributed to leading publications like DNA, The Hindu, Firstpost and Mumbai Mirror.
-His screenwriting credits include P.O.W. - Bandi Yuddh Ke, Malang and Rashmi Rocket.
+Aniruddha Guha is an Indian screenwriter of Hindi films.
+He is also a former film critic who contributed to leading publications like DNA, The Hindu, Firstpost and Mumbai Mirror.
+In 2024, Guha created and wrote the series, Shekhar Home - an adaptation of the Sherlock Holmes stories written by Arthur Conan Doyle.
+Earlier the same year, he wrote the screenplay of the series, Ranneeti: Balakot & Beyond.
+His other screenwriting credits include P.O.W. - Bandi Yuddh Ke, Malang and Rashmi Rocket.
 At the 67th Filmfare Awards, Guha got a nomination in the category of Best Screenplay for the film Rashmi Rocket.

 Career

 Guha started his career as a journalist in 2007 at the newspaper, DNA (Daily News & Analysis), where he reviewed films.
 Later, he joined Time Out (Mumbai) magazine as Editor, Film.
 In addition, Guha has written columns for publications like Mumbai Mirror, The Hindu, Firstpost, and MensXP.

 In 2016, Guha made his debut as a screenwriter with the political thriller series P.O.W. - Bandi Yuddh Ke, an official adaptation of Gideon Raff’s Hatufim (earlier adapted as Homeland in the US).
-The critically-acclaimed series, directed by Nikkhil Advani, won Best Asian Show at the Seoul International Awards, and Best Drama (Jury) at the Indian Television Academy awards.
+The critically-acclaimed series, directed by Nikkhil Advani, won Best Asian Show at the Seoul International Awards, and Best Drama (Jury) at the Indian Television Academy Awards.
 For his work on the show, Guha got nominated for Best Teleplay at the Indian Television Academy awards.

 His next as screenwriter, the action thriller film Malang, released in 2020 and was a box office hit.
 Bollywood Hungama, in its 3.5 star review of Malang, said: “Aniruddha Guha's screenplay ensures most scenes don’t give a strong déjà vu of any film.
 There’s a lot happening in the film and the script is written in such a way that it does not bore the audience”.
-For IANS, critic Vinayak Chakravorty wrote that while the core idea may sound cliched, “Aniruddha Guha’s screenplay maintains suspense by opting for a parallel narrative structure".
+For IANS, critic Vinayak Chakravorty wrote that while the core idea may sound cliched, "Aniruddha Guha’s screenplay maintains suspense by opting for a parallel narrative structure".
 The same year, Guha worked as a story consultant on the show, Code M, a military procedural.